Descolada/OCR/README.md

 Result.ImageWidth   => Used image width
 Result.ImageHeight  => Used image height

-Result.FindString(needle, i:=1, casesense:=False, wordCompareFunc?, searchArea?)
+Result.FindString(Needle, Options?)
-     Finds a string in the result Result.FindStrings(needle, casesense:=False, wordCompareFunc?, searchArea?)
+     Finds a string in the result.
+Possible options (see descriptions at the function definition):
+     {CaseSense: False, IgnoreLinebreaks: False, AllowOverlap: False, i: 1, x, y, w, h, SearchFunc}
+Result.FindStrings(Needle, Options?)
-     Finds all strings in the result Result.Filter(callback)
+     Finds all strings in the result.
+Result.Filter(callback)
      Returns a filtered result object that contains only words that satisfy the callback function Result.Crop(x1, y1, x2, y2)